Goram and Vincent

-The legend and its variants
+Summary

-The legend of Goram and Vincent of Bristol belongs to the genus of myths which explain the origin of local geographical features by supernatural activity, and trade on existing place-names to do so.
+The earliest accounts of the story explain the ascendancy of Bristol over the port of Sea Mills (the earlier Roman settlement Portus Abonae).
+It also belongs to the genus of myths which explain the origin of local geographical features by supernatural activity, and trade on existing place-names to do so.
 Such myths are often also the basis for other new names.
-The most widespread version of the legend relates that two local giants, Goram and Vincent – who, according to one version, were brothers – fancied the same woman, the beautiful Avona (whose name is that of the major local river, the River Avon, in Latin dress).
+The most widespread version of the legend relates that two local giants, Goram and Vincent – who, according to one version, were brothers – fancied the same woman, the beautiful Avona (whose name is that of the major local river, the River Avon in Latin).
 She was open-minded about her suitors, and offered herself to whichever of them could drain the lake which supposedly once occupied the space between Bradford-on-Avon (Wiltshire) and Bristol.
 They chose different routes through the limestone hills for their drainage channels.
 Goram opted for a route through Henbury, and Vincent chose one on the south side of Clifton.

 Unfortunately for Goram, he overheated while hard at work, drank a giant quantity of ale, and fell asleep in his favourite stone chair, whilst Vincent paced himself better and completed his channel.
 (One version depicts Goram as lazy and Vincent as keen and industrious.)
 The story accounts for the narrow gorge of the Hazel Brook (a tributary of the river Trym) in Henbury and the Avon Gorge through which the Avon now flows.

 The legend also provides a basis for explaining the existence of other geographical features.
 When Goram woke up, he was distraught at losing Avona's affections.
 He first stamped his foot in a pit, creating The Giant's Footprint in the woods above Henbury gorge, and then drowned himself in the Severn.
 The two islands in the Severn estuary, Steep Holm and Flat Holm, are his head and shoulder.
 Goram also has his Soap-Dish, which is a short pillar capped with earth, and a pool also in the Henbury gorge.

-The transmission of the legend

-The oldest known version of the legend is to be found in William Camden's Britannia (1586).
-A variant version is given by Robert Atkyns in his History of Gloucestershire (1712, p.
-188).
-The Camden version was reworked by the boy poet Thomas Chatterton, who attributed his verses to his alter ego, a medieval monk named Rowley.
+Early accounts

-An earlier mention of the giant Ghyston was recorded by William Worcester, who in 1480 described Ghyston Cliff (now St. Vincent's Rocks, near Clifton Observatory), and said that the hillfort above it (Clifton Down Camp) was founded "by a certain giant called Ghyst", who was "portrayed in/on the ground" (in terra portraiatum), presumably as a hill figure.
+The oldest known mention of the giants was by William Worcester, who in 1480 described Ghyston Cliff (now St. Vincent's Rocks, near Clifton Observatory), and said that the hillfort above it (Clifton Down Camp) was founded "by a certain giant called Ghyst", who was "portrayed in/on the ground" (in terra portraiatum), presumably as a hill figure.

+An early version of the legend itself was recorded by John Aubrey in his Monumenta Britannica (c.
+1663–1693):

+Another version is given in Robert Atkyns' The Ancient and Present State of Glostershire (1712):